TsukiGva2/pytimer/README.md

 currently there is only 1 optional parameter and 1 positional argument

-    usage: timer.py [-h] [--log] time
+    usage: pytimer.py [-h] [--log LOG] [--repeat] time

     positional arguments:
       time        time to wait in seconds, postfix with 'm' or 'h' for minutes/hours

     optional arguments:
-      -h, --help  show this help message and exit --log       wheter or not to display time elapsed and stuff
+      -h, --help  show this help message and exit --log LOG   wheter or not to display time elapsed and stuff, takes the time between logs as an argument --repeat    when used makes the song at the end repeat until interrupted

 # how to specify time